 Gring has taken the Crusader men's golf program to new heights in his time at the helm, including leading Valpo to the team title at the 2013 Horizon League Championship.
 The Crusaders have earned five team tournament titles in his time as head coach - in addition to the Horizon League title and the two trophies in 2014-15, Valpo has claimed the Purdue Midwest Shootout (2012) and the Bradley Invitational (2013).

 The individuals under Gring's tutelage have also enjoyed success over his tenure.
-In that time, five Crusaders have earned individual medalist honors at tournaments, including Thomas Wettstein claiming the individual title at the Horizon League Championship in 2013.
+In that time, six Crusaders have earned individual medalist honors at tournaments, including Thomas Wettstein claiming the individual title at the Horizon League Championship in 2013.
 Ten individuals have picked up runner-up finishes over that time as well.
-At the league level, nine Crusaders have earned All-Horizon League honors, while Peter Webb was tabbed the league's Freshman of the Year in 2014.
-Ten times, a Crusader has been named the Horizon League Golfer of the Week.
+At the league level, 11 Crusaders have earned all-league honors, while Peter Webb was tabbed the Horizon League Freshman of the Year in 2014 before going on to share the league’s Player of the Year award as a senior.

-The Crusaders have earned 13 Academic All-League honors during Gring's tenure.
-Ten golfers have received GCAA All-America Scholar accolades, while Kyle Henning closed out his career by claiming CoSIDA First Team Academic All-District honors in 2014.
+The Crusaders have earned 16 Academic All-League honors during Gring's tenure.
+Twelve golfers have received GCAA All-America Scholar accolades, while Kyle Henning closed out his career by claiming CoSIDA First Team Academic All-District honors in 2014.